Abu Dhabi Tram: Construction

 Construction will be divided into 2 phases.
 The first phase is the base of the project - civil construction of most of the network, starting at Yas Island, crossing to the mainland to Al Raha Mall, the airport, and Etihad Plaza.
 The second phase is split into 2, phase 2A and 2B.
 Phase 2A consists of an extension to Khalifa City from Al Raha Mall, while phase 2B will loop around Yas Island, connected at Yas Gateway Park and coming back near Yas Waterworld.
 Construction will begin in 2026 and will be completed by 2030.

 Network

-A map of the Abu Dhabi Tram network.

 A 33km network is planned, and will be built in 2 phases:

 The first phase starts at Yas Gateway Park near the E12 highway.
 It will pass through Yas Island tourist attractions until connecting to the mainland.
 The line will branch off to Al Raha and Etihad Plaza, while it continues to Zayed International Airport.
 The total length of the first phase is 20 kilometers (12 miles).

 The second phase consists of a 5.5 kilometer-extension from Al Raha to Khalifa City, and a 10.7km loop around Yas Island, passing through Disneyland Abu Dhabi and other residential areas.
 The whole tram network is 33 kilometers (20 miles) long.